 - The base will fit your rifle.

 Base Interface Interface options for your rifle’s base will be explored in a bit so for now, let’s cover the proper elevation for your base and whether it fits your rifle.

 Base Elevation Most bases, for most purposes, will have no elevation built-in.
 This means that the base is perfectly flat to the receiver and/or axis of the bolt.
 However, for long-range shooting, it is often desirable to have a base with some elevation.
 An elevated base, for example, a 20 MOA base, is higher at the back than it is in the front – in this example, it has a 20 Minute of Angle slope.
 If you’re not familiar with Minutes Of Angle / MOA, check out our article here.
 For this article’s purposes, please just ensure that you have the elevation you want.

-Base to Rifle Fit As far as the base fitting your rifle, you must confirm the base’s capability to fit your rifle.
+Base to Rifle Fit As far as if the base fits your rifle, you must confirm the base’s capability to fit your rifle.
 For example, a rifle base for a Remington 700 rifle with NOT fit a Savage 110 rifle.

 Your scope rings must be:

 - The right height for your scope to fit on your rifle